What should you know about Indoor Air Quality?

 Homeowners are becoming increasingly aware of their environmental footprint.
 Most people do everything possible to retain heat within their homes, blocking up chimneys, insulating our walls and draught proofing vulnerable areas in our homes.
 This may be great for the winter months, making our homes warmer and more comfortable, however, the air inside our homes is locked in.
 This reduces the quality of the air which means the air we are breathing is stale.

-You inhale approximately 15,000 times per day and poor air quality can cause illness.
+You inhale approximately 15,000 times per day and poor indoor air quality can cause illness.
 If you live in a property where you have poor ventilation there may be a concoction of pollutants that are struggling to escape from your home.
-Poor air quality can cause Illness such as headaches, tiredness, and aggravate respiratory problems.
+Poor indoor air quality can cause Illness such as headaches, tiredness, and aggravate respiratory problems.

 How can you reduce pollution inside your home?